xiaohuazheng/sharego1.2/doc/Xzavier.md

 Student： ZHENG Xiao-hua       Adviser: CHEN Wen

-[Abstract]  With the innovation, development and popularization of the Internet, online shopping is being substantially boosted.
-E-commerce is an information commerce activity implemented between the electronic information, Internet technology and the manufactures, or other transaction participants.
+[Abstract]  With the constant innovation and development of the Internet, online shopping is becoming more and more popular.
+E-commerce is an information commerce activity implemented between internet technology and the manufacturers, or other transaction agents.
 Meanwhile, online shopping is the representative of this activity.
 Online shopping gradually has a huge influence on people’s life.
-On 11/11/2015, the turnover of the “Double Eleven Shopping Carnival” held by Taobao and Tianmao reached 91.217 billion RMB.
-The user of online shopping becomes more and more.
 The appearance, price and comment of a product are the basic standards for consumers’ decision.
 Among them, the comment of a product has a great influence on consumers’ decision.
-Users log in the online shopping website to browse the products.
+The comment of a product is mainly showed by the comments on commodities .
 When they choose a fitted one, they will see the comments which will help the users to make a decision.
-However, with the substantial increase of the Web sites, the online information becomes multifarious and disorderly, which makes the purchase process inconvenient.
-This website is a comment website based on the Web Crawler.
-It will use the Web Crawler to acquire the popular comments and show them on the website.
-It will sum up the numerous comment and help users filter, distinguish the products.
+However, with the substantial increase of the Web sites, the online information becomes multifarious and disorderly, which makes the purchase process inconvenient and mislead the buyers by false product information .
+In order to solve the problem that users get confused with the vast amounts of information and cannot choose the useful information when online shopping.To help users have a quick and intuitive understanding of comments on a product,this website is a comment website based on the Web Crawler.
+It will use the Web Crawler to acquire the popular comments and show them on the website in the form of graph.,which can highlight the advantages and disadvantage.It will sum up the numerous comment and help users filter, distinguish the products.
 This website could save the time and cost, hence improving the online shopping efficiency.
+Technically speaking, this product comment website is based on Web Crawler, using Node.js as the foundation of language, express as technical framework, MySQL to Store the data.
+Using Superagent to acquire the data of products and filter them by Cheerio, realizing data visualization by charted on a graph utilizing Canvas.
-Technically speaking, this product comment website is based on Web Crawler, utilizing Node.js, express, MySQL to explore and superagent to acquire data.
-Besides, this website would directly show the data to users, in order to enhance the user experience and promote the development of E-commerce online shopping.
+Finally,showing the acquired information in the form of online product-buying guide and providing the chart based on the data of comments directly to users in the commodity-for-details page of website.in order to enhance the user experience and promote the development of E-commerce online shopping.
-[Key Words]  web crawler; Node; Express; crawling data
+[Key Words]  web crawler; Node; data analysis; Shopping guide website

 目  录
 1.绪论		1